A Bayesian Bradley-Terry model to compare multiple ML algorithms on multiple data sets: Exploration of the BBT Exploration of the BBT

 }

+Regarding missing values, the cases where an algorithm cannot run on one or more data sets, the BBT model simply does not count it as a win or a loss for that algorithm in comparison to the others.
+For example, let us assume that the algorithm \emph{xgb} does not run on the first two data sets in Table \ref{tab:sstab1} (data sets \texttt{biomed} and \texttt{breast}).
+The resulting win/loss table is displayed in Table \ref{tab:miss22a}, which should be contrasted with the win/loss table in Table \ref{tab:wintab2}, and the summary results are displayed in Table \ref{tab:miss22b}, which should be contrasted with the results in Table \ref{tab:main}.

-In Bayesian tests, there is no need to distinguish between all pairwise comparisons and comparisons against a control.
-There is no penalty regarding the quality of assessments when performing only \(n\) instead of \(n(n-1)/2\) pairwise comparisons.
-If one is only interested in displaying the comparisons of the control algorithm against its competitors, one need only to limit the rows of the summary table that are shown.
+It is believed that Bayesian tests do not suffer from an decrease in the power to detect (statistically significant) differences between the algorithms as the number of algorithms increases.
+Therefore, there is no need to distinguish comparison against a control and all pairwise comparisons.
+If one is interested in displaying just the comparisons of the control algorithm against its competitors, one only needs to limit the rows of the summary table that are shown.

-Using the ll-results, let us assume that the \emph{xrf} algorithm is the control.
-One can run the full BBT model for all algorithms and display only the rows that include \emph{xrf}.
-Table \ref{tab:control} show these results
+The insensibility to the number of algorithms being compared has implications when comparing a large number of algorithms.
+As discussed above, the literature comparing 50 to 100 algorithms avoid statistical tests altogether.
+An alternative is to perform a two step procedure.
+If the algorithms can be naturally grouped into (few) families, one compares the algorithms within a single family, to select the best of that family, and then compare the ``best representatives'' of each family among each other (using the full frequentist tests).
+This was done, for example within the context of comparing imbalanced data algorithms by \citet{lopez2013insight}.